sursh/talks-i-want-to-give/README.md

 ## What is this?

 It's a list of possible talk ideas that maybe I'd like to give.
-It's half thinking out loud, and half soliciting feedback and CFP suggestions.
+It's half thinking out loud, and half soliciting feedback and suggestions.

 Publishing your talk ideas has a bunch of awesome benefits!